-Road safety stakeholders are all bound to the policy environment in which they operate.
+Ŕ Legislation & Regulation Road safety stakeholders are all bound to the policy environment in which they operate.
 To enact meaningful change at all levels, we recognise that legislative action is required both to embed best practice and enable all stakeholders to deliver against our Vision Zero goal.
 Regulations and guidance help enhance the safety of different road user groups.
 By providing legal protections and wider policy recognition, it can assist in influencing behaviours and the actions of stakeholders.

-Our current RDR actions include aligning our approaches to reflect wider policy developments, such as the Department for Transport's revision of the Highway Code and helping partners to develop policies which contribute to road danger reduction on our network.

-In the future, we will look at how we can work with organisations at both the national and local level to support Government in developing future legislation on new vehicle technologies - such as micromobility and autonomous vehicles - where there is strong evidence of their benefits and that they can be used safely on our roads.
+The Vision Zero Actions include aligning our approaches to reflect wider policy developments, such as the DfT revision of the Highway Code and helping partners to develop policies which contribute to road danger reduction on our network.
+In the future, we will look at how we can work with organisations at both the national and local level to support government in developing future legislation on new vehicle technologies - such as micromobility and autonomous vehicles - where there is strong evidence of their benefits and that they can be used safely on our roads.